Call of Juarez: Bound in Blood

-In making Bound in Blood, Techland looked at the reception of the first game, specifically what was popular and what was not.
-With this in mind, they removed the much-maligned stealth and platforming elements and foregrounded the well-received shoot 'em up elements.
+In making Bound in Blood, Techland looked at the reception of the first game and removed the much-maligned stealth and platforming elements.
 Drawing inspiration from a variety of films and television, they sought to make something that would fall somewhere between a Spaghetti Western and a more traditional classical Hollywood western.
 So whilst the game's violence is over the top, its themes were modelled after the real-life issues of the day, with the script touching upon such topics as the psychological effects of the American Civil War on those who fought it, Mexican banditry, racism, and white suppression and displacement of Native Americans.

 Bound in Blood received mainly positive reviews.
-Most critics found it substantially better than the original, and many praised the plot, the shooting mechanics, the authentic western tone, the voice acting, and the multiplayer.
-Criticism tended to focus on poor enemy AI, repetitive level design, and, especially, the lack of any kind of co-op mode.
-Some critics also found the single-player campaign too short and easy.
+Most critics found it better than the original, and many praised the plot, shooting mechanics, authentic western tone, voice acting, and multiplayer.
+Criticism focused on poor enemy AI, repetitive level design, and, especially, the lack of any kind of co-op mode.
 The game was a commercial success, selling over one million units worldwide across all three systems, considerably more than the first game.